faillon/documents-api/README.md

 You can use the ui included as container for send messages easily.

-You can check this ui in this url http://localhost:8088/
+You can check this ui in this url http://localhost:8088/ The message format is simply a String indicating the 1 of the Author you want to delete.

+A different way to implement this could have been that this artifact act as a producer to send the message when receiving the delete request and create a new artifact as consumer ti process that message.
+But, as I wanted to re-use the DeleteAuthorUseCase I made it this way.

+## Test
+The tests are at Controller level also including tests for validating the Hexagonal Architecture Rules using the ArchUnit dependency.

 # Important
 The project has some flaws